Own a one-of-a-kind keyboard rest made by Alex Ellis, the Founder of OpenFaaS.

 - Full size with numberpad: 44cm

-For custom woods like Oak and Ash, the price is for any size listed above.
+For custom woods like Oak and Ash, the price is for any size listed above, or email me if you need a custom size not shown.

-If you need a board for a thin keyboard, order Premium Hardwood, so that it can be planed down to thickness.
+If you need a board for a really slim or thin keyboard, then order the "full size" and I'll plane it down to thickness.

 Sizes may vary by +/- 1.5cm